MindscapeHQ/serilog-sinks-raygun/README.md

 This is a list of wrapper exception types that you're not interested in logging to Raygun.
 Whenever an undesired wrapper exception is logged, it will be discarded and only the inner exception(s) will be logged.

-For example, you may not be interested in the details of an AggregateException, so you could include typeof(AggregateException) in this list of wrapperExceptions.
-All inner exceptions of any logged AggregateException will be sent to Raygun as separate crash reports.
+For example, you may not be interested in the details of an AggregateException, so you could include `typeof(AggregateException)` in this list of wrapperExceptions.
+All inner exceptions of any logged AggregateException would then be sent to Raygun as separate crash reports.

 ### userNameProperty
 `type: string`